jensenak/fig/readme.md

 Named Fig because that's both a reference to "config" and a kind of tree.

+This tool takes input data in the form a "tree" (similar to a filesystem or a dictionary, really) and generates a flat config file that can be sourced by bash.

+To test:

+    pip3 install -r requirements.txt
+    python3 -m pytest

+--- NOTES FROM PLANNING ---
 The goal here is to solve some problems in the configuration space.

 Problems: